FloreauLuca/floreauluca.github.io/blogpost3.md

 ## Conclusion

-As you can see, with my optimization, all the critical sections are reduced, allowing the main thread to run without interruption.
 The project run at X fps with shadows and X fps without shadows

 #### How to go futher